Blading (professional wrestling): Contemporary history

 In the 1980s, the willingness to blade was seen as an advantage for new wrestlers.
 In past North American professional wrestling, blading was almost exclusively performed by and on male performers.
 However in promotions that allow blading in the 2020s such as All Elite Wrestling (AEW), women have bladed as well.
 For example, in a match between Britt Baker and Thunder Rosa in 2021, Baker underwent excessive bleeding because of blading during the match.

 However, popularity of blading declined during the mid-2000's.
 One reason for this decline was due to heightened awareness of AIDS and hepatitis, which can spread from contact with blood.
 From July 2008 onward, due to its TV-PG rating, WWE did not allow wrestlers to blade themselves.
 In most cases, any blood coming from the wrestlers was unintentional.
 To maintain their TV-PG rating, when a wrestler bleeds on live television, WWE tends to attempt to stop the bleeding mid-match or use different camera angles to avoid showing excessive blood.
 During repeats of said footage, WWE television programs often shift to black-and-white to obscure any visible bleeding.
-However, beginning in 2024, following the end of the PG ratings, WWE has once again permitted wrestlers to blade during matches and angles.

-Impact Wrestling, formerly known as Total Nonstop Action Wrestling (TNA), used blading frequently until adopting a new no-blood policy in 2014.
+Total Nonstop Action Wrestling (TNA), formerly known as Impact Wrestling (2017-2024), used blading frequently until adopting a new no-blood policy in 2014.
 Wrestlers Abyss and Raven were famed for their matches involving a lot of blood in TNA before the new policy in 2014.